 Excel by default stores time in decimal format.
 But there are several ways by which we can convert it to hours, minutes, or seconds.
 Also, Excel has many built-in formats and custom formats to convert it to time.
-So, today I’ll show 3 easy methods to convert decimal to minutes and seconds in Excel.
+So, today I’ll show 3 easy methods to convert decimals to minutes and seconds in Excel.

 How to Convert Decimal to Minutes and Seconds in Excel: 3 Ways

 Let’s get introduced to our dataset first, It represents some workers’ working time in decimal format.

 1. Manual Way to Convert Decimal to Minutes Only

-First, we’ll learn how to convert decimal values to minutes only.
+First, we’ll learn how to convert decimal values or numbers to minutes only.
 Excel stores time as a fraction of one day.
 So, to convert to minutes you will have to multiply the decimal by 24hrs and 60minutes.

 - Activate cell D5 by clicking it.